niliokur/niliokur_analysis/Project Status/Project Status README.md.txt

 ## Description

 This Power BI report provides insights into the status of various projects in the organization, including their progress, budget utilization, and team performance.
-The main target of the report is to use tooltips as an active enstrument to display comments and status colouring for each section in a compact form.
+The main target of the report is to use tooltips as an active instrument to display comments and status coloring for each section in a compact form.

 ## Data Sources